With thanks to Monico Molinar and to several anonymous correspondents who contributed information about this game.

 So there are 15 points available in each suit.
 In addition one point (known as "la negra") is awarded to the winners of each of the 10 tricks, so there are 70 points in the game in total.

 The first dealer is chosen at random by drawing cards - high card deals.
-Thereafter players deal in turn.
-The dealer shuffles the cards and must allow an opponent to cut before dealing out all the cards, one at a time.
-When playing counter-clockwise, the player to dealer's left cuts and the first card is dealt to the right-hand opponent.
-If the game is played clockwise, the dealer's right-hand opponent cuts and the deal starts to the left.
+Thereafter players the turn to deal passes to the right after each hand.
+The dealer shuffles the cards and before dealing the cards must allow the opponent to the left to cut.
+The dealer then deals out all the cards, one at a time counter-clockwise beginning with the opponent to the right.

 The players look at their cards, and must not show them to any other player.
 The exception is the very last card dealt, which belongs to the dealer.
 This card is dealt face up for all to see, and its suit is the trump suit for this hand.
 Since this is also the bottom card of the portion that is cut from the top of the deck during the deal, the player who cuts or the dealer may also show this card before the deal.